amey-kulkarni27/Team-LaTeX-IITGn.github.io/README.md

 Math Symbol Detector: <a href="http://detexify.kirelabs.org/classify.html">Symbol Detector</a>

 <!-- Link to Game : <a href = "https://texnique.xyz/"> TeXnique </a> -->
- Link to Game (Day 1): <a href = "https://github.com/Team-LaTeX-IITGn/Team-LaTeX-IITGn.github.io"> You have to replicate this document and submit in the link below.</a>
+ Link to pdf for replication (GAME Day 1): <a href = "https://github.com/Team-LaTeX-IITGn/Team-LaTeX-IITGn.github.io"> Link.</a>

 Please submit your .tex file and the pdf file in the link below.
 Name the files with your name.

 Link to Game Submission(Day 1): <a href = "https://drive.google.com/open?id=1-8l4sQ0vjNU3uEo81r96BYWPptRnTffL"> Submit</a>